Molmed/Backlin-2017/README.md

     cd Backlin-2014
     R -f benchmark_setup.R

-The file `examples.R` contain the code examples presented in the paper.
+The code examples of section 2 and 3 of the paper can be found in the script `examples.R`.